How to Create a Morning Routine for Burnout Prevention and Recovery

 unsplash-image-IGOBsR93I7Y.jpg

-This can include meditation (which often works best in the morning when your mind is clearest), yoga, breathwork, and writing in a gratitude journal.
+This can include meditation (which often works best in the morning when your mind is clearest), yoga, breathwork, or writing in a gratitude journal.

 Activities that move your body